-AECI has available a variety of materials to promote TC&S. These materials are listed in this guide and are available to member cooperatives for download and customization from the TC&S website.
+AECI has available a variety of materials to promote TC&S. These materials are listed in this guide and are available to member cooperatives for download and customization from Brandfolder.

 Educational Seminars

 AECI will help the cooperatives develop an energy efficiency seminar to promote the "Take Control & Save" program.
 The following is how the seminars can be implemented: